tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/about.md

 <!-- <span style="color:red"> I'm actively looking for research internships and opportunities.</span> -->

-I'm broadly interested in **control theory, formal methods, and machine learning** with applications in robotics and autonomous sytems, especially in topics such as:
+I'm broadly interested in **control theory, formal methods, and machine learning** with applications in robotics and autonomous systems, especially in topics such as:

 (1) safe learning